gagolews/lmlcr/README.md

 Explore some of the most fundamental algorithms which have stood the test of time and provide the basis for innovative solutions in data-driven AI.
 Learn how to use the R language for implementing various stages of data processing and modelling activities.
 Appreciate mathematics as the universal language for formalising data-intense problems and communicating their solutions.
 The book is for you if you're yet to be fluent with university-level linear algebra, calculus and probability theory or you've forgotten all the maths you've ever learned, and are seeking a gentle, albeit thorough, introduction to the topic.

-> This is a draft version of the forthcoming textbook (ETA 2022) preliminarily entitled *Machine Learning in R from Scratch* by [Marek Gagolewski][1].
-Here is its older draft, which is now undergoing a major revision.
+> This is a slightly older version of the forthcoming textbook (ETA 2022) preliminarily entitled *Machine Learning in R from Scratch* by [Marek Gagolewski][1], which is now undergoing a major revision (when I am not busy with other projects).
 What you see here is still quite readable, though.
-There will be not much on-going in this repository anymore, as the work has moved elsewhere.
+There will be not much work on-going in this repository anymore, as its sources have moved elsewhere.
 I will share a new draft once it's ripe.
 Stay tuned.